Tuller/FlyPaper/README.md

 -- returns an anchor point if attached and nil otherwise local anchorPoint = LibFlyPaper.Stick(frame, otherFrame, tolerance, xOff, yOff)

--- attempts to anchor frame to a specific anchor point on otherFrame -- point: any non nil return value of LibFlyPaper.Stick -- xOff: horizontal spacing to include between each frame -- yOff: vertical spacing to include between each frame
+-- Attempts to anchor frame to a specific anchor point on otherFrame -- point: any non nil return value of LibFlyPaper.Stick -- xOff: horizontal spacing to include between each frame -- yOff: vertical spacing to include between each frame